How to set up two-factor authentication for Twitter

 When you receive it, type in the code and press Submit to confirm your enrollment in two-factor authentication.

-You can also receive a permanent backup code in the event you lose your phone or don't have an active Internet connection when trying to verify your account; we suggest taking a screenshot of this and backing it up somewhere safe on your computer, or adding it to 1Password.
+You can also receive a permanent backup code in the event you lose your phone or don't have an active Internet connection when trying to verify your account; we suggest taking a screenshot of this and backing it up somewhere safe on your computer or adding it to 1Password.

-If you want to log directly in to a Twitter app, you can also request a temporary password from Settings > Security and privacy > Generate app password.
+If you want to log directly into a third-party Twitter app, you can also request a temporary password.

+- On the Twitter.com website, click your profile picture and then select Account then click on Review verification methods.
+On your mobile device within the Twitter app, tap your profile picture, then select Account and then Security.

+- On the website, click on Generate App Password.
+In the app, tap on Temporary Password.

+- Copy the temporary password to use in third-party Twitter apps.
+This keeps your password from being stored in other apps.

-Option 2: Secure your password
+Secure your password with personal details

 If you'd rather not enable two-factor authentication at this time but still want it to be a little bit harder for evildoers to hack your Twitter account, you can require Twitter to request additional information from you in the event of a password reset.
+You can only enable this from Twittter.com.

-- On the Twitter.com website, click your profile picture and then select Settings.
-On your mobile device within the Twitter app, tap the Me tab, then select the gear icon and tap Settings.
+- On the Twitter.com website, click your profile picture and then select Account.

-- Check the Require personal information to reset my password box.
+- Under the Security section, tick the box for Require personal information to reset your password.
 In the event of a password reset, Twitter will ask the resetter a few additional questions about you to confirm your identity, including your phone number.

 Questions?